 Daily Care for the Hearing Aid

-Check batteries: Batteries should last about 1 or 2 weeks.
-Using a battery tester, check that the batteries are at full strength so that the hearing aids are working at peak performance.
+Check the batteries.
+Batteries should last 1 to 2 weeks.
+Check the batteries using a battery tester.
+You will hear the best when the batteries are at full strength.
 Always keep spare batteries with you.
 Store them in a cool, dry place.
-Discard batteries one at a time.
-Batteries are toxic, so handle them carefully and dispose of them properly.
+Batteries are toxic, so handle them carefully.
+Be sure to get rid of them properly.

-Clean the hearing aids regularly with a soft, dry cloth.
+Clean your hearing aids often.
+Use a soft, dry cloth.
 Check for dirt and grime.
-Earmolds can be removed from the hearing aids and cleaned with a mild soap solution.
-Dry them carefully using a forced air blower (not a hair dryer!).
-Be sure they are dry before reattaching them to the hearing aids.
+Remove your earmolds from the hearing aids to clean them with mild soap.
+Dry them carefully using a forced air blower.
+Do not use a hair dryer!
+This is too strong and can damage the aids.
+Be sure they are dry, then put them back on your hearing aids.

-Avoid feedback: Feedback is the whistling sound that can be heard from the hearing aid.
-It occurs when amplified sound comes out of the earmold and reenters the microphone.
-You should not be hearing feedback if the hearing aid is securely seated in your ear.
-Hearing feedback may suggest that the earmold is too small and needs to be replaced or that there is too much earwax in the ear canal.
+Avoid feedback.
+Feedback is the whistling sound that your hear from the hearing aid.
+It happens when sound comes out of the earmold and goes back into the microphone.
+You will not hear feedback if your hearing aid fits well.
+Reasons for feedback include small earmolds or earwax in your ear canal.

-Talk to your audiologist about what you should do when you start hearing feedback.
-Turning down the volume of the hearing aid will cut down on the feedback but will also not allow you to hear important sounds.
+Talk to your audiologist about what to do when you start hearing feedback.
+Turning the volume down on the hearing aid will cut down on feedback.
+But, you will have trouble hearing other sounds.